SDOH Data and Analytics

 Social Determinants of Health Database

-These files contain the beta version of AHRQ’s database on Social Determinants of Health (SDOH), which was created under a project funded by the Patient Centered Outcomes Research (PCOR) Trust Fund.
-These SDOH beta data files are curated from existing Federal datasets and other publicly available data sources.
-The purpose of these files is to make it easier to find a range of well documented, readily linkable SDOH variables across domains without having to access multiple source files, facilitating SDOH research and analysis.
-The SDOH beta data files are a starting point to inform additional work AHRQ is undertaking to develop SDOH data.
+These files contain version 1 of AHRQ’s database on Social Determinants of Health (SDOH), which was created under a project funded by the Patient Centered Outcomes Research (PCOR) Trust Fund.
+The database is curated from existing Federal datasets and other publicly available data sources.
+The purpose of these files is to make it easier to find a range of well-documented, readily linkable SDOH variables across domains without having to access multiple source files, facilitating SDOH research and analysis.

 Variables in the files correspond to five key SDOH domains: social context, economic context, education, physical infrastructure, and healthcare context.
-The files can be linked to other data by geography (county and zip code).
+The files can be linked to other data by geography.
+Data are available at the county, ZIP Code, and census tract levels.

 The Healthcare Cost and Utilization Project (HCUP) includes the largest collection of longitudinal hospital care data in the United States, with all-payer, encounter-level information beginning in 1988.
 HCUPNet, a free, online query tool, provides access to health statistics and information on hospital inpatient and emergency department utilization.
 National and State-level datasets, available for purchase, include inpatient, pediatric, and emergency department discharge data, as well as ambulatory surgery and readmission databases.